 - Responsive / Stable OS

 - Takes excellent photos at night

 - Takes not-so-excellent photos during the day

 - Windows Store: fewer apps than its Apple and Google counterparts

 The Nokia Lumia 920 is a powerful Windows Phone with a large, stunning screen and excellent exclusive apps from Nokia.
-But we were disappointed with the camera function, which is too inconsistent and sometimes a letdown.
-It ultimately cost a whole star for the phone that's being touted as the best camera phone of late 2012.
+But we were disappointed with the camera function, which is too inconsistent and sometimes a letdown—especially for a model that's being touted as the best camera phone of late 2012.
 Long live software updates!
 (Hopefully one's coming soon.)